Mayhem Film Festival and Cannes

-Mayhem Film Festival returns to Broadway this autumn for its 15th edition from 10-13 October 2019, showcasing the best in international horror, sci-fi and cult cinema.
-Ahead of this year's edition, Mayhem founders Chris Cooke and Steven Sheil tell us about their experience at this year’s Cannes Film Festival.
+Broadway have been lucky to host Mayhem Film Festival for the past 15 years.
+As the team continues to plan for the best way to bring you their sweet 16th edition, Mayhem founders Chris Cooke and Steven Sheil tell us about their experience at last year’s Cannes Film Festival.

 As festival programmers, the Cannes Film Festival is where the programming for Mayhem really kicks into high gear, and we have both been regular attendees for the past 6 years.
 Alongside a team from Broadway Cinema - our home and key supporter of the festival - we stay in Cannes for around a week or so, with the aim of getting to see as many films as possible.

 We generally don't spend our time on the red carpet, or at glittering premieres - instead we can usually be found catching approximately 25 - 30 films in small screening rooms peppered across the seaside town, either in their local cinemas (quite a relief hiding out in a darkened cinema from the rain, wind and unseasonably cold temperatures in the south of France this year) or inside rooms housed on one of the great floors of the massive conference hall, at the back of the famous Debussy Cinema, and hidden away from the glitzy superstars of moviedom.

 "We've seen the good, the bad and the truly amazing there this year"